onwardupwardfi/slate/source/index.html.md

 # Customer Enrollment API

-This API initiates customer enrollment via Upward.By passing basic customer information Upward will return an enrollment key unique to the customer and current enrollment.
+This API initiates customer enrollment via Upward.By passing basic enrollment information Upward will return an enrollment key unique to the enrollment.

 ### HTTP Request